RajonDey/7-Useful-JS-Projects/README.md

 # 7-Useful-JS-Projects

-All these projects are truly usefull for all in #7usefulJSprojects Check them out and feel free to submit your own ideas, guides or reviews to develop these apps further.
+All these projects are truly useful for all in #7usefulJSprojects

+Check them out and feel free to submit your own ideas, guides or reviews to develop these apps further.

 * [New Year Countdown](https://rajondey.github.io/7-Useful-JS-Projects/New-Year-Countdown)